Staff Product Designer

 Aligning on a clear direction.

 I led a user journey mapping session with the team to document where the current experience broke down, and where we had the most opportunity to close the gap between what students wanted and what we showed them.
+From that work, we aligned on a product vision:

 Niche creates connections between grad searchers and schools at the program level, surfacing essential information on affordability, outcomes, and student experience.